 Doug Pertz, said: “Our priority is to maintain the existing ATM estate and expand access to cash, particularly in underserved and rural communities.
 Most importantly, cardholders with bank accounts in the Republic of Ireland will receive the same level of service without incurring any additional fees or charges when using our ATMs.”

 Earlier in February, Brink’s invested $9 million in MoneyGram International, one of the world’s largest From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More transfer companies.
 While MoneyGram’s digital transfers business has been growing by triple digits and is now available in 25 countries, there is still a very large element of cash-based money transfers and Brinks’ expertise in cash handling is a natural fit, while also giving it a route to transition into more digital services in the future.

 Loomis acquires Finnish ATM network Automatia